Vic Tayback

-Victor E. Tayback (January 6, 1930 – May 25, 1990) was an American actor.
-He is known for his role as Mel Sharples in the film Alice Doesn't Live Here Anymore (1974) and the television series Alice (1976–1985).
-The latter earned him two consecutive Golden Globe Awards and a Primetime Emmy Award nomination.
+Victor Tayback (January 6, 1930 – May 25, 1990) was an American actor.
+He was best known for his role as diner owner Mel Sharples on the television sitcom Alice (1976–1985), as well as his multiple guest appearances on The Love Boat (1977–1987).
+The former earned him two consecutive Golden Globe Awards (for Best Supporting Actor in a Television Series) and a Primetime Emmy Award nomination for Outstanding Continuing Performance by a Supporting Actor in a Comedy Series.